pkarsy/AutomaticSchoolBellTimer/README.md

 - ESP8266 boards do NOT work.
 They cannot run the Berry interpreter.

 ### Relay types
 I have tested the project with a "GEYA VSR8" and also with "FOTEK" Solid State Relay(AC Mains type).
 It should work with a [5V Relay breakout](https://duckduckgo.com/?q=5V+Relay+breakout+single&t=lm&iar=images&iax=images&ia=images) (Not tested).
 Both Mechanical Relays and SSR can have failures, it seems the SSR (zero crossing type) are more suitable for Elctromechanical Bells.
-A MOV and or a TVS diode (parallel with the SSR) can absorb a lot of overvolages due to transients.
+A MOV and or a TVS diode (parallel with the SSR) can absorb a lot of overvoltages due to transients.
 Be very careful with the SSR or Relay, it must mach the Voltage and the Bell type.

 ### Why this project is created
-Before creating this project I have tested a lot of timers.
-The limitations were very severe, and I document them here without particular order.
+I have tested a lot of timer solutions in the past.
+The limitations were severe, and I document them here without some particular order.

 - Very limited number of timers, usually smaller than the 14-20 a school needs.
 - Hard to use, almost unusable hardware control panel.
+Each one has a different interface.
 - Severe time drift.
-This basically means constant maintenance and/or that the bell never rings at the expected time.
-A few minutes/even seconds error does not seem to be a problem at first glance, but the real problem is the argument with the students that the time is passed that they are gonna loose the bus etc.
+This means constant maintenance and/or that the bell never rings at the expected time.
+A few minutes/even seconds error does not seem to be a problem at first glance, but the real problem is the argument with the students that the time is passed, that they are gonna loose the bus etc.
 - Not capable of switching to Daylight savings time.
 Even WIFI plugs have problems on this.
 - Computer based solutions are overkill and suffer from complexity and unreliability.
 Operating system updates, broken hardware, high electricity consumption, audio equipment maintainance, are some of the drawbacks.
 - Wall WIFI plugs like TUYA, sonoff etc have almost always the problem with limited number of timers.
-Every one needs a different mobile application, and they can ONLY be controlled by their modile app.
+Every one needs a different mobile application, and they can ONLY be controlled by their respective modile app.
 - Especially WIFI plugs cannot be used as [dry(no voltage) contacts](https://en.wikipedia.org/wiki/Dry_contact) (See **electrical connection**).
 Usually this alone is a deal braker.
 - Wifi based timers do not have internal battery backed RTC, and without network even temporarily, will lose the time.
 - Limited/No protection from moisture and dust.